 The General Selection (Prioritization 4) will be used to select projects for the remaining unallocated annual capacity of the sub-program.
-All eligible projects that may have scores from the previous EJC, Energy Sovereignty, or Income-Eligible Community selections are reset to zero.
-Eligible projects will then be given two points for each of the following attributes: MWBE Vendor, Energy Sovereignty, EJC, Income-Eligible Community (and if a community solar project, Non-Profit/Public Facility (Non-Profit and Public Facilities) Anchor Type, and the potential for additional Project Host and Critical Service Provider points).
-Additionally, points will be awarded on a rising scale if, for Low-Income Distributed Generation and Non-Profit and Public Facilities projects, 51% or greater participant savings is evident.
+All eligible projects that may have scores from the previous EJC, Energy Sovereignty or IE community selections are reset to zero.
+Eligible projects will then be given two points for each of the following attributes: MWBE Vendor, Energy Sovereignty, EJC, IE community (and if a community solar project, Non-Profit/Public Facility (NP/PF) Anchor Type and the potential for additional Project Host and Critical Service Provider points).
+Additionally, points will be awarded on a rising scale if, for LIDG and NP/PF projects, 51% or greater participant savings is evident.